Michel Djotodia

-Background and early rebel activities
+Personal life

 Djotodia was born in Gordil, Vakaga, French Equatorial Africa (modern day Central African Republic), reportedly in 1949.
-He is Muslim, and as one, he is part of a religious minority population in the mostly Christian Central African Republic.
+He is a Muslim of the Gula people, and as one, he is part of a religious minority population in the mostly Christian Central African Republic.

 He lived in the Soviet Union for about 10 years.
 While he was there, he furthered his tertiary studies in the Peoples' Friendship University of Russia and became fluent in Russian, got married and had children.
-When he returned to Vakaga he was regarded as an intellectual, well-educated man who spoke various languages in addition to French and Sango.
+When he returned to Vakaga he was regarded as an intellectual, well-educated man who spoke various languages in addition to French, Sango, and his ethnic language of Gula.

 Although he was noted for being politically ambitious he was an obscure figure, little known outside his native region, and worked in the civil service.
 He was a tax official during the 1980s.

-Having studied economic planning in the Soviet Union, Djotodia worked at the Central African Republic's Ministry of Planning and subsequently at the Ministry of Foreign Affairs.
-He served for a time as Consul in the Sudanese city of Nyala.
+Having studied economic planning in the Soviet Union, Djotodia worked at the Central African Republic (CAR) Ministry of Planning and subsequently at the Ministry of Foreign Affairs.
+He served for a time as the CAR's consul in the Sudanese city of Nyala.

+Early rebellion

 Djotodia soon became involved in a milieu of rebel activity; he was one of the founders and leading members of the Union of Democratic Forces for Unity rebel group in 2006.
 He lived in exile in Cotonou, Benin during the war.
-In November 2006 he was arrested together with his spokesman Abakar Sabon without trial by Beninese forces at the behest of the government of Central African President François Bozizé.
+In November 2006 he was arrested together with his spokesman Abakar Sabon without trial by Beninese forces at the behest of the government of CAR President François Bozizé.
 They were released in February 2008 after agreeing to participate in peace talks with the CAR government.